busy-web/components/README.md

 ## Installation

-This is an ember addon and requires ember-cli
+This is an ember addon and requires ember-cli.

+Note: This component does not support Ember 1.13

 ```
 ember install busy-components